An axiomatic approach to default risk and model uncertainty in rating systems: Representation via capacities

-By Proposition \ref{prop.condition}, (i) implies (iii) and, trivially, (iii) implies (i). \end{proof} In analogy to Definition \ref{def.illiquidity}, we speak of \textit{liquidity invariance}, when the default risk remains the same if capital is added in scenarios where the customer is able to make all payments due.
+In analogy to Definition \ref{def.illiquidity}, we speak of \textit{liquidity invariance}, when the default risk remains the same if capital is added in scenarios where the customer is able to make all payments due.

 \begin{definition} Let $\DR\colon \Bb\to [0,1]$ be a default risk measure.
 We say that $\DR$ is \textit{liquidity invariant}, if, for all $m>0$ and $X\in \Bb$ with $X\geq 0$,

 \end{definition}

 \begin{lemma} Let $\DR\colon \Bb\to [0,1]$ be a default risk measure.
 Then, the following conditions are equivalent. \begin{enumerate}[(i)] \item $\DR(X)=\DR(X^+)$ for all $X\in \Bb$. \item $\DR(X)=\DR\big(X-m\eins_{\{X\leq 0\}}\big)$ for all $m>0$ and $X\in \Bb$. \item $\DR$ is liquidity invariant. \end{enumerate} \end{lemma}